What is the PKD Diet?

 The Polycystic Kidney Diet is simply a plant based diet with very limited animal proteins.
 Enjoy things that grow from the earth; discard the rest.
 PKD Diet is a neutral protein alkaline plant based diet.
 It is low in salt, neutral in protein, and allows for sufficient water to shut down vasopressin diminishing kidney cyst formation.
-It keeps a cystic body well hydrated important for decreasing symptoms and minimizing cyst growth.
+It keeps a cystic body well hydrated important for decreasing symptoms and minimizing further cyst growth.